-An agent “learns” both from the examples you provide in the User Says section and the language models developed by Dialogflow.
+An agent “learns” both from the examples you provide in the Training Phrases section and the language models developed by Dialogflow.
 Based on this data, it builds a model (algorithm) for making decisions on which intent should be triggered by a user input and what data needs to be extracted.
 This algorithm is unique to your agent.

 The algorithm adjusts dynamically according to the changes made in your agent and in the Dialogflow platform.
 To make sure that the algorithm is improving, your agent needs to constantly be trained using real conversation logs.